-This page includes a history of Harry’s presence at Universal Orlando, common misconceptions, and a description of the areas’ layout.
+This page includes a history of Harry’s presence at Universal Orlando Resort, common misconceptions, and a description of the areas’ layout.
 When you are done here, use the navigation links at bottom of the page to continue your magical education.

 Hogsmeade: A history

 The first slice of The Wizarding World of Harry Potter was announced by Universal in May 2007, after author J.K.
 Rowling signed a deal to bring her popular book and film franchise to Islands of Adventure, the second of the two theme parks at Universal Orlando.
 The new land’s development and construction would be overseen by two Harry Potter movie franchise alumni: Stuart Craig, the production designer of all eight installments, and Alan Gilmore, the art director for chapters three and four (and the assistant art director on the second).
 Ground would break on the project that summer, with a scheduled opening date of late 2009.